benzkji/django-postgres-searchindex/README.md

 ## contrib.djangocms

 A few tools to speed up indexing of django-cms sites.
-If you want to use the search app hook and/or index your cms pages, you'll need to

 ### AppHook